Master's Programme in Physics – Meteorology and Climate Physics

 Autumn 2024 Autumn 2024, Uppsala, 100%, On-campus, English

-This specialisation lets you apply your background in physics on the atmosphere.
+Choosing the specialisation in Meteorology and Climate Physics in the Master's Programme in Physics lets you apply your background in physics to the atmosphere.
 You will study different aspects of meteorology such as atmospheric dynamics, thermodynamics, climate variations and climate change.
-You will learn meteorology on both local and global scale and gain skills in applied meteorology e.g. wind-power calculations and dispersion of pollutants.
-We also offer courses in numerical modelling of the atmosphere and practical meteorology, a hands-on course in forecast methodology.
+You will learn meteorology on both local and global scales and gain skills in applied meteorology e.g. wind-power calculations and dispersion of pollutants.
+We also offer courses in numerical modelling of the atmosphere and practical meteorology—a hands-on course in forecast methodology.

-• apply your background in physics on the atmosphere and learn meteorology on both local and global scale,
+• apply your background in physics to the atmosphere and learn meteorology on both local and global scales,

 • study forecast methodology or choose a more theoretical direction,